sjet47/blog/content/about/index.md

   enable: true
 ---

-This is Aryan Sjet.
+This is Sjet.
 I speak Chinese, English and Germany.
 I do Linux Networking and System Programming.
 I use vim everyday and I'm interested in various programming languages.
 You can contact me via [contact@asjet.dev](mailto:contact@asjet.dev).
 Hope you have a good day!

 Btw I use Arch.